kubecost/docs/multi-cloud.md

 ### AWS

-Follow steps #1-3 to set up and configure a CUR in our [guide](https://github.com/kubecost/docs/blob/main/aws-cloud-integrations.md)
+Follow steps #1-3 to set up and configure a CUR in our [guide](https://github.com/kubecost/docs/blob/master/aws-cloud-integrations.md)

 ## Step #2 Create Cloud Integration Secret

-Secret should contain a file called cloud-integration.json with the following format
+The secret should contain a file called cloud-integration.json with the following format

 ```
 {